kptr-juku/kiip-it-reaal/about.md

 permalink: /about/
 ---

-Kiip IT Reaal provide hands-on expertise in electronics, software, and systems audits.
+Kiip IT Reaal provides hands-on expertise in electronics, software, and systems audits.

 **Services include**:
 - Embedded software development